Grustentier/spring-webapp-starter-project/README.md

 4. Import the mysql_dump_03012022_1323.sql dump file (database name changes has to consider in application.properties file.
 Also changes at the database username and password.)

 ## Login
-Two users are present in database
+Two users are present in database.
+The passwords have been encrypted using BCrypt.
-1. username: test-admin password: admin
+1. username: test-admin
+   password: admin
+   roles:[ADMIN,USER]
-2. username: test-user password: test
+2. username: test-user
+   password: test
+   roles:[USER]